Norman Lindsay: Career

-Lindsay is widely regarded as one of Australia's greatest artists, producing a vast body of work in different media, including pen drawing, etching, watercolour, oil and sculptures in concrete and bronze.
+Lindsay was a prolific artist, producing a vast body of work in different media, including pen drawing, etching, watercolour, oil and sculptures in concrete and bronze.
 Lindsay's creative output was vast, his energy enormous.
 Several eyewitness accounts tell of his working practices in the 1920s.
 He woke early and produced a watercolour before breakfast.
 By mid-morning, he would be in his etching studio where he worked until late afternoon.
-In the afternoon, he worked on a concrete sculpture in the garden.
-In the evening, he'd write a new chapter for whatever novel he was working on at the time.
+In the afternoon, he would work on a concrete sculpture in the garden.
+In the evening, he would write a new chapter for whatever novel he was working on at the time.

-As a break, he worked on a model ship some days.
+As a break, some days he worked on a model ship.
 He was highly inventive, melting down the lead casings of oil paint tubes to use for the figures on his model ships, made a large easel using a door, carved and decorated furniture, designed and built chairs, created garden planters, Roman columns and built his own additions to the Faulconbridge property.

 Cartoons such as this one, by Lindsay, were used both for recruitment and to promote conscription during World War I.

-Lindsay also worked as an editorial cartoonist, notable for often illustrating the racist and right-wing political leanings that dominated The Bulletin at that time; the "Red Menace" and "Yellow Peril" were popular themes in his cartoons.
+Lindsay's editorial cartoons were notable for often illustrating the racist and right-wing political leanings that dominated The Bulletin in the first half of the 20th century.
+The "Red Menace" and "Yellow Peril" were popular themes in his cartoons.
 These attitudes occasionally spilled over into his other work, and modern editions of The Magic Pudding often omit one couplet in which "you unmitigated Jew" is used as an insult.

-Lindsay was associated with a number of poets, such as Kenneth Slessor, Francis Webb and Hugh McCrae, influencing them in part through a philosophical system outlined in his book Creative Effort.
-He also illustrated the cover for the seminal Henry Lawson book, While the Billy Boils.
-Lindsay's son, Jack Lindsay, emigrated to England, where he set up Fanfrolico Press, which issued works illustrated by Lindsay.
+His commercial work included the cover for the seminal Henry Lawson book, While the Billy Boils.

-Lindsay influenced numerous artists, notably the illustrators Roy Krenkel and Frank Frazetta; he was also good friends with Ernest Moffitt.
+Lindsay influenced numerous artists, notably the illustrators Roy Krenkel and Frank Frazetta.